 • #TheMJCast103: Vindication Day Special with Larry Nimmer

 • #TheMJCast081: Vindication Day Special with Aphrodite Jones

 • #TheMJCast058: Vindication Day Special (Pirates in Neverland: The Michael Jackson Allegations)

 • #TheMJCast033: Vindication Day Special with Scott Ross

 • #TheMJCast010: Vindication Day 10th Anniversary Special with Tom Mesereau

-If you have any thoughts, opinions, or feedback on this Michael Jackson podcast episode, we’d love to hear from you.
+If you have feedback on this Michael Jackson podcast episode, we’d love to hear from you.
 Contact us at email@example.com or find the links to our many social networks on www.themjcast.com.
 Keep Michaeling!